 Positioning involves filling an unfilled need that your target has with your product.

 The analogy I give is that it is like a lock and key.

 Your target audience with the unfilled need is like the lock.

-Your product image is like the key that will fulfill your audience’s unfilled need.
+Your product image is like the key that will fulfill your audience’s unfilled needs.

-In terms of photography, if you are a wedding photographer, your target audience are people getting married, and your product/service is your photography service.
+In terms of photography, if you are a wedding photographer, your target audience is people getting married, and your product/service is your photography service.

-In this case, the unfilled need are the people getting married needing photos and you are providing the photography service to fill their need.
+In this case, the unfilled need is the people getting married needing photos and you are providing the photography service to fill their need.

 Combining the Two